Yakima, Washington: Economy

+Top employers

+According to the City's 2022 Annual Comprehensive Financial Report, the largest employers in the city are:

 Downtown Yakima, long the retail hub of the region, has undergone many changes since the late 1990s.
 Three major department stores, and an entire shopping mall that is now closed, have been replaced by a Whirlpool Corporation facility (shut down in 2011), an Adaptis call center, and several hotels.
 The region's retail core has shifted to the town of Union Gap to a renovated shopping mall and other new retail businesses.
 The Downtown Futures Initiative promotes the downtown area as a center for events, services, entertainment, and small, personal shopping experiences.
 The DFI has provided for street-to-storefront remodeling along Yakima Avenue throughout the entire downtown core, and includes new pedestrian-friendly lighting, water fountains, planters, banner poles, new trees and hanging baskets, and paver-inlaid sidewalks.

 Events held downtown include Yakima Downtown New Year's Eve, a Cinco de Mayo celebration, Yakima Live music festival, Yakima Summer Kickoff Party, Fresh Hop Ale Fest, a weekly Farmers' Market, and the Hot Shots 3-on-3 Basketball Tournament.

 Over ninety wineries are in the Yakima Valley.

 The Yakima Training Center, between Yakima and Ellensburg, is a United States Army training center.
 It is used primarily for maneuver training and land warrior system testing, and has a live-fire area.
 Artillery units from the Canadian Armed Forces based in British Columbia, as well as the Japan Ground Self Defense Force, conduct annual training in Yakima.
 Japanese soldiers train there because it allows for large-scale live-fire maneuvers not available in Japan.
 Similarly, it is the closest impact area for the Canadian Gunners, the next closest being in Wainwright, Alberta.

 Tourism

 In the early 2000s, the city of Yakima, in conjunction with multiple city organizations, began revitalization and preservation efforts in its historic downtown area.
 The Downtown Yakima Futures Initiative was created to make strategic public investments in sidewalks, lighting and landscaping to encourage further development.
 As a result, local businesses featuring regional produce, wines, and beers, among other products, have returned to the downtown area.
-Many of these business are located on Front Street, Yakima Avenue and 1st Street.
+Many of these businesses are located on Front Street, Yakima Avenue and 1st Street.

 During the summer, a pair of historic trolleys operate along five miles (8 km) of track of the former Yakima Valley Transportation Company through the Yakima Gap connecting Yakima and Selah.
 The Yakima Valley Trolleys organization, incorporated in 2001, operates the trolleys and a museum for the City of Yakima.

+The City of Yakima expanded the Convention Center in 2020.